High Table, Lower Orders

 High Table, Lower Orders is a BBC Radio 4 comedy-drama murder mystery written by Mark Tavener and set in a fictional University of Cambridge college in crisis.
-The first series was broadcast in six episodes from 18 February to 25 March 2005, and the second series was broadcast from 7 April to 12 May 2006.
-Its title refers to the custom of the College's fellows eating at High Table, and the murders and skulduggery that occurs in the series.
+The first series was broadcast in six episodes from 18 February to 25 March 2005, and the second from 7 April to 12 May 2006.
+Its title refers to the custom of the college's fellows eating at High Table, and the murders and skulduggery that occur in the series.
 The title and incidental music is Bach's Trio Sonata No. 2 in C minor (BWV 526), Largo, performed by the Purcell Quartet.

 Plot outline

 Both series feature a murder mystery set against a background of satirical references to newspaper and television journalism, politics, government bureaucracy, and academic in-fighting.
-In particular there is a long-running feud between Gilbert (the History fellow, and later the Master) and the Dean of the College.
-The Dean is the religious leader of the College, in charge of the Chapel, Choir and all religious services.
-The office was once the most important in the College when it was founded, by monks.
+In particular there is a long-running feud between Gilbert (a History fellow, and later the Master) and the Dean of the College.
+The Dean is the religious leader of the college, in charge of the chapel, the choir and religious services.
+The office was the most important in the college when it was founded, by monks.
 Actual authority has become vested in the Master and, in an advisory capacity, the Bursar.
 The current Dean would like to regain the power that his predecessors lost.